pmanni02/bitburner2025/src/notes.md

     - add button to display chart showing earnings over time -> to track trends
       - write data to txt OR json file (append)
       - to create chart, read from file and use external chart library

+9. update printCodingContracts helper fn
+  - add optional filter for coding contracts that have been solved
+  - create script to automatically solve specific contracts when found

+11. utilize ns.share() API to get bonus multiplier for reputation gain

 // MAIN BRANCHES
 1. master (main)